26 Great Books on Vietnam

 My Rating: 5 out of 5 stars

-What I liked about Sacred Willow is Elliot’s work for the Rand Corporation and how she slowly begins to understand that the South will never win.
+I also liked reading how, while working for the RAND Corporation, Elliot slowly began to understand that the South would never win.

 Verdict: Read this!
 Which one is better: The Eaves of Heaven or The Sacred Willow?
 The Sacred Willow is broader in scope, covering a longer time period and more generations than Eaves of Heaven.
 It was also a finalist for the Pulitzer Prize.
 So, I’d pick The Sacred Willow.